FamilySearch/GEDCOM.io/_pages/tag-def/NAME.md

 specification:
   - Name
-  - The name of the superstructure’s subject, represented as a simple string.
+  - The name of the superstructure's subject, represented as a simple string.

 label: 'Name'